aiokitchen/aiomisc/docs/source/logging.rst

 JournalD
 ++++++++

 `JournalD`_ daemon for collecting logs.
-It's a part of systemd.
+It's a part of the systemd.
 `aiomisc.basic_config` has support for using `JournalD`_ for store logs.

 .. note::

-    This handler is the default when the program starting as systemd service.
+    This handler is the default when the program starting as a systemd service.

     `aiomisc.log.LogFormat.default()` will returns `journald`  in this case.